erikw/restic-automatic-backup-scheduler/README.md

 #### Recommended: Automated Backup Checks
 Once in a while it can be good to do a health check of the remote repository, to make sure it's not getting corrupt.
-This can be done with `$ restic check`.
+This can be done with `$ restic $RESTIC_EXTRA_ARGS check`.

 There is companion scripts, service and timer (`*check*`) to restic-backup.sh that checks the restic backup for errors; look in the repo in `usr/lib/systemd/system/` and `bin/` and copy what you need over to their corresponding locations.